Quantum steganographic protocols using degenerate and entanglement-assisted quantum codes: Protocol 1: Using Catalytic QECC

 obtaining

 \item She transmits her particles to Bob over a noisy channel.
-After performing the necessary quantum error correction using her and his particles jointly, and decoding the resultant state, he obtains $ \ket{\Phi^+}_{l_1,l_2}\ket{\eta(w,b)}_{A,B}, $ where particles $A, B, l_1$ are now with Bob. \item On the particles $A,B$ Bob applies a CNOT with the control on $B$ followed by a Hadamard on $B$.
+After performing the necessary quantum error correction using her and his particles jointly, and decoding the resultant state, he obtains $ \ket{\Phi^+}_{l_1,l_2}\ket{\eta(w,b)}_{A,B}, $ where particles $A, B, l_1$ are now with Bob. \item On the particles $A,B$ Bob applies a controlled-NOT (CNOT) with the control on $B$ followed by a Hadamard on $B$.
 This results in the transformation

-\item The state $\ket{\Phi^+}_{l_1,l_2}$ will serve as shared ebit of the next round. \end{enumerate} The catalytic aspect, which is the replenishment of the entanglement consumed, ensures that the initial pre-shared ebit suffices to transmit any number of secret qubits, over subsequent rounds.
+\item The state $\ket{\Phi^+}_{l_1,l_2}$ will serve as the shared ebit of the next round. \end{enumerate} The catalytic aspect, which is the replenishment of the entanglement consumed, ensures that the initial preshared ebit suffices to transmit any number of secret qubits, over subsequent rounds.
 Note that because we employ a dense-coding protocol, Alice is restricted to transmitting a classical cover message and classical secret message.
-This rules out that the protocol as it is can be used for transmitting a quantum secret with a quantum cover message.
-Quite generally, this follows from the idea that even with pre-shared entanglement, Alice cannot transmit two qubits by sending one physical qubit.
-Even so, this doesn't rule out a probabilistic protocol for transmitting a qubit secret embedded in a qubit cover medium.
-We describe one below.
+Below we describe a probabilistic protocol for transmitting secret qubits.